shivharis/turtlebot3_wiki/docs/source/navigation.rst

+.. _chapter_navigation:

 Navigation
 ==========

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

 ..
-WARNING:: Make sure that the step **8.Bringup** was carried on previously to follow the instructions.
+WARNING:: Make sure that the step :ref:`[Bringup]<chapter_bringup>` was carried on previously to follow the instructions.

 ..
-WARNING:: The navigation uses the map data created in the step **9.SLAM**.
+WARNING:: The navigation uses the map data created in the step :ref:`[Bringup]<chapter_slam>`.
 Check if the previous step is not done yet.

 ..
 WARNING:: Be careful when the test is being carried on the table.